Origin of Frequency Clusters and Self-Organized Triplet Locking in the Kuramoto Model with Inertia: Three Frequency Clusters in a System with 7 Oscillators

 to express an arbitrary rational ratio with the integers $k$ and $l$.
 Rewriting this equation yields

-, which is a condition characterizing a state dubbed triplet synchrony, respectively triplet locking, as described by Kralemann et al. \cite{Kralemann.2013}.
-We see that a usual locking of two phase differences, given by equation \eqref{eq:locking_of_phase_differences} translates into a triplet-locking of the phase variables as in equation \ref{eq:triplet_locking_condition}.
+which is a condition that characterizes a state exhibiting triplet synchrony or triplet locking, as described by Kralemann et al. \cite{Kralemann.2013}.
+We see that a usual locking of two phase differences, given by equation~\eqref{eq:locking_of_phase_differences} translates into a triplet-locking of the phase variables as in equation~\eqref{eq:triplet_locking_condition}.

-Now, we continue the frequency cluster state from figure \ref{fig:7_osc_subspace_4_2_1_state_start_cycle} in the parameter $\beta$.
-The result is displayed in figure \ref{fig:7_osc_subspace_4_2_1_state_continuation}, where the maximum of $\Delta\dot{\phi}_2$ within one cycle is plotted.
+Now, we perform a continuation of the frequency-cluster state from figure~\ref{fig:7_osc_subspace_4_2_1_state_start_cycle} in the parameter $\beta$.
+The result is displayed in figure~\ref{fig:7_osc_subspace_4_2_1_state_continuation}, where the maximum of $\Delta\dot{\phi}_2$ within one cycle is plotted on the ordinate.
 Solid lines represent stable cycles, whereas dashed lines represent unstable cycles.
-The coloured dots indicate the locations of occurring bifurcations.
+The coloured dots indicate locations at which bifurcations occur.
 The periodic orbit is stable for $\beta \in [1.3296, 1.6877]$.
-At $\beta \approx 1.3296$, the state is destabilized by a period-doubling bifurcation, and at $\beta \approx 1.6877$, the stable branch undergoes a saddle-node bifurcation of limit cycles where it collides with an unstable cycle.
+At $\beta \approx 1.3296$, the state is destabilized by a period-doubling bifurcation, and at $\beta \approx 1.6877$, the stable branch undergoes a saddle-node bifurcation of limit cycles.
 Additional noteworthy bifurcations occur at the endpoints of the continuation.
 At both points $\beta \approx 0.9300$ and $\beta \approx 1.1365$, homoclinic bifurcations arise.